ShaguftaVarsi/ECI-EtherCAT-Installation/README.md

 # ECI-EtherCAT-Installation
 Installation of Intel IgH EtherCAT on Linux

+> [!NOTE]
+> Version: 3.3

 ## Getting Started
 The following steps will help you get started with using ECI in a reference setup.